GAIR-NLP/ProX/README.md

 ## 🚀 Introduction

-**ProX** is a lm-based data refinement framework to improve the quality of data used in pre-training large language models.
+🫐 **ProX** is a lm-based data refinement framework to improve the quality of data used in pre-training large language models.
 Instead of relying on human experts to create rules, ProX treats data refinement like a programming task.
 This allows models to automatically clean and improve each data example at a large scale.

 ![alt text](static/images/prox-intro.png)

-Currently, ProX curated data have gone through 2 levels programming + executing: doc-level and chunk-level:
+Currently, 🫐 ProX curated data have gone through 2 levels of programming + executing: doc-level and chunk-level:
 ![alt text](static/images/prox-framework.png)
 **Key Features**:

 - Better Performance: Models trained with ProX-refined data perform over 2% better than those trained with raw or rule-based data.
-- Domain Flexibility: ProX works well across different domains, boosting accuracy by up to 20% in tasks like math, without needing special manual adjustments.
+- Domain Flexibility: 🫐 ProX works well across different domains, boosting accuracy by up to 20% in tasks like math, without needing special manual adjustments.
-- Efficient and Scalable: Even small models (as little as 0.3B parameters) can refine data effectively, similar to human experts, saving resource compared to LLM-based data synthesis.
+- Efficient and Scalable: Even small models (as little as 0.3B parameters) can refine data effectively, similar to human experts, saving resources compared to LLM-based data synthesis.
-- Cost-Effective: In general, ProX could significantly save on training compute while maintaining strong results.
+- Cost-Effective: In general, 🫐 ProX could significantly save on training computing while maintaining strong results.

 ## Setup